 1. Support Sustainable Brands:

-Purchase kratom products from vendors that prioritize sustainable sourcing and environmentally friendly practices.
+Buy your kratom products only from sellers who focus on sustainable sourcing and green practices.

 2. Educate Others: